hturnbull93/portfolio/README.md

 - In validateForm destructure email from state.form and if it is an empty string setState emailValidationError to true, and assign anyError with true.
 - In render, destructured emailValidationError from state, and conditionally render the content of the email label based on that.

+Wrote a test that ContactForm validates presence of message on submit.
+Red.

+- Add to state a property messageValidationError assigned with false.
+- In validateForm destructure message from state.form and if it is an empty string setState messageValidationError to true, and assign anyError with true.
+- In render, destructured messageValidationError from state, and conditionally render the content of the message label based on that.

+Green.

 Wrote a test that Contact renders a ContactForm.
 Red.

 - Imported and render a ContactForm.